HL7/US-Core/input/pagecontent/general-guidance.md

 ### Referencing US Core Profiles

 The search expectations and US Core Profiles have been developed and tested using *logical FHIR ids*.
-Therefore a [reference] to a US Core resource **SHOULD** include a logical id (`Reference.reference`), not an identifier (`Reference.identifier`).
+Therefore, a [reference] to a US Core resource **SHOULD** include a logical id (`Reference.reference`), not an identifier (`Reference.identifier`).

 <div class="bg-success" markdown="1">
 FHIR resource elements of the [Reference] datatype reference other FHIR resources.
 For all references, US Core Responders **SHOULD** return resources that conform to a US Core profile if a US Core profile exists for the resource type.
 In some cases, US Core profiles explicitly constrain these references to point to the relevant US Core profile because the element is typically a *Must Support* or *Additional USCDI Requirements* element.
 For example, `CareTeam.subject` in [US Core CareTeam Profile] references the [US Core Patient Profile].
-In other cases, referencing elements point to the base FHIR resource, because they are not a *Must Support* or *Additional USCDI Requirements* element and, therefore, unconstrained by US Core.
+In other cases, referencing elements point to the base FHIR resource because they are not a *Must Support* or *Additional USCDI Requirements* element and, therefore, are unconstrained by US Core.
 (This is an editorial decision to simplify and improve the readability of the Profile rendering in this guide.)
 For example, although US Core does not constrain `Condition.asserter`, its reference to Patient or Practitioner **SHOULD** be a valid [US Core Patient Profile] or [US Core Practitioner Profile].
 </div><!-- new-content -->

 ### Contained Resources

 When responding to a query, servers **SHOULD** not use inline [contained] resources to represent the returned data.
-The only time a contained resource can be used is when the source data exists only within the context of the FHIR transaction.
-For example, the guidance in the [Medication List] page describes how a contained Medication in MedicationRequest is used for representing the medication.
+A contained resource can only be used when the source data exists within the context of the FHIR transaction.
+For example, the guidance in the [Medication List] page describes how a contained Medication in MedicationRequest is used to represent the medication.
 In addition, if referencing a contained resource in a US Core Profile, the contained resource **SHOULD** be a US Core Profile if a US Core Profile exists for the resource type.
 Further guidance about the general use case for contained can be found in the base FHIR specification.

 ###  Suppressed Data

-In situations where the specific piece of data is hidden due to a security or privacy reason, using a code from the [DataAbsentReason Code System] such as `masked` may exceed the data receiver's access rights to know.
+In situations where the specific piece of data is hidden for security or privacy reasons, using a code from the [DataAbsentReason Code System] such as `masked` may exceed the data receiver's access rights to know.
 However, masking data **SHOULD** be handled based on implemented policies.
 For elements with a minimum cardinality = 0 (including elements labeled **Must Support**), the element **SHOULD** be omitted from the resource.
 For *Mandatory* elements (in other words, where the minimum cardinality is > 0), use the code "unknown" following the guidance on [Missing Data] in the Conformance Sections.

 ### SNOMED CT United States Edition

 [SNOMED CT] (Systematized Nomenclature of Medicine -- Clinical Terms) is a comprehensive clinical terminology widely used in healthcare to support the electronic exchange of clinical health information.
 US Core uses the US Edition of SNOMED CT, a standalone release that combines the content of the US Extension and the International releases of SNOMED CT.
 It is used extensively in US CORE for various clinical concepts, including problems, procedures, allergies, and laboratory results.
-When using SNOMED codes in US Core Profiles, implementers **MAY** use the default system URI which refers to an unspecified edition/version as shown in option one below.
+When using SNOMED codes in US Core Profiles, implementers **MAY** use the default system URI, which refers to an unspecified edition/version, as shown in option one below.
 However, for terminology servers to be able to validate US Edition-only codes, implementers  **SHOULD**  provide the accompanying system URI to describe the edition as shown in option two.

 #### SNOMED CT Edition and Version Options

-1. Using only the system `http://snomed.info/sct` which refers to an unspecified edition/version.
+1. Using only the system `http://snomed.info/sct` refers to an unspecified edition/version.
 For example:

     ~~~
     "code": {